 where the $\varphi_\lambda$ are the eigenfunctions of $\mathcal{K}$, $c_\lambda$ are expansion coefficients and $\phi_{\theta,g}$ is a ``continuously parametrized'' collection of eigenfunctions.\footnote{To be precise, $\phi_{\theta,g}\, d\theta$ is the absolutely continuous component of $d\mathcal{E}(\theta)g$ and $\rho_g(\theta)=\langle \phi_{\theta,g},g\rangle$.} Then, one obtains the Koopman mode decomposition~\cite{mezic2005spectral}

-One can also characterize a dynamical system in terms of these decompositions.
+One can often characterize a dynamical system in terms of these decompositions.
 For example, suppose $F$ is measure-preserving and bijective, and $\omega$ is a probability measure.
-In that case, the dynamical system is: (1) ergodic if and only if $\lambda=1$ is a simple eigenvalue of $\mathcal{K}$, (2) weakly mixing if and only if $\lambda=1$ is a simple eigenvalue of $\mathcal{K}$ and there are no other eigenvalues, and (3) mixing if $\lambda=1$ is a simple eigenvalue of $\mathcal{K}$ and $\mathcal{K}$ has absolutely continuous spectrum on $\{1\}^\perp$~\cite{halmos2017lectures}.
-Different spectral types also have interpretations in the context of fluid mechanics~\cite{mezic2013analysis}, and weakly autonomous transport where the measure has singular continuous spectra~\cite{zaslavsky2002chaos}.
+In that case, the dynamical system is: (1) ergodic if and only if $\lambda=1$ is a simple eigenvalue of $\mathcal{K}$, (2) weakly mixing if and only if $\lambda=1$ is a simple eigenvalue of $\mathcal{K}$ and there are no other eigenvalues, and (3) mixing if $\lambda=1$ is a simple eigenvalue of $\mathcal{K}$ and $\mathcal{K}$ has absolutely continuous spectrum on $\mathrm{span}\{1\}^\perp$~\cite{halmos2017lectures}.
+Different spectral types also have interpretations in the context of fluid mechanics~\cite{mezic2013analysis}, and weakly anomalous transport where the Koopman operator has singular continuous spectra~\cite{zaslavsky2002chaos}.